hwdsl2/setup-ipsec-vpn/docs/ikev2-howto-zh.md

-  --revokeclient [client name]  revoke an existing client --deleteclient [client name]  delete an existing client --removeikev2                 remove IKEv2 and delete all certificates and keys from the IPsec database -h, --help                    show this help message and exit
+  --revokeclient [client name]  revoke an existing client --deleteclient [client name]  delete an existing client --removeikev2                 remove IKEv2 and delete all certificates and keys from the IPsec database -y, --yes                     assume "yes" as answer to prompts when revoking/deleting a client or removing IKEv2 -h, --help                    show this help message and exit

 To customize IKEv2 or client options, run this script without arguments.